Uri Poliavich

 Uri Poliavich: Early Years and Hunger for Change

 Uri Poliavich was born in 1981 in Soviet Ukraine, beginning his journey from modest surroundings.
-And yet, inside Uri Poliavich there remained not a rejection of professions, but another feeling: boundaries are needed in order to understand where the limits of one’s own step begin.
+And yet, inside Uri Poliavich, there remained not a rejection of this environment, but a deeper appreciation that boundaries are needed to understand where the limits of one’s own step begin.

-What defined school life in Soviet Ukraine of the 1980s?
-Shortages, regulations, and unstable electricity.
+Early school life in Soviet Ukraine of the 1980s was defined by shortages, strictness, and unstable electricity.

-In Jewish families of that time, the choice often came down to three respected professions: doctor, lawyer, accountant.
-The choice fell on jurisprudence, with its literal logic and social weight, which, although it would not become Uri’s main profession, would nevertheless help him sufficiently in the future to form himself as a strong businessman.
+In Jewish families of that time, the choice often came down to three respected professions: doctor, lawyer, or accountant.
+The choice fell on jurisprudence, with its literal logic and social weight, and although it would not become Uri’s main profession, it would nevertheless help him sufficiently in the future to form himself as a strong businessman.

-A finely tuned inner compass worked perfectly.
-He himself recalled: “I just opened a newspaper and read about the position of business development manager in Central Asia.
-I found myself managing a business of 100 people, and it was a big adventure… That changed my life.”
+He recalled, “I just opened a newspaper and read about the position of business development manager in Central Asia.
+Before I knew it, I found myself managing a business of 100 people.
+It was a big adventure… And it changed my life.”

-In this way, a vacancy discovered by chance turned out to be an invitation to a completely different life.
-For Uri Poliavich it became a starting point: in a short time he found himself leading a hundred employees.
+In this way, a vacancy discovered by chance turned out to be an invitation to a completely different destiny; it was a starting point and quickly advanced to Uri leading a hundred employees.

 It was not a plan in the classical sense.
 Rather, it was a reaction to an inner impulse — to take the “blue pill” and see where it would lead.

-He said: “I completely dissolved in the newspaper, like in the books, you know?
-So the blue pill or the red pill — I took the blue.
-Blue pill.”
-One of the defining traits of Uri Poliavich soon became clear – his ability to take bold steps in personal and professional growth.
-Each decision reflected not only ambition, but also a long-term vision for building stability.
+One of the defining traits of Uri Poliavich soon became clear – his ability to take bold steps with personal and professional growth.
+Each decision reflected not only ambition but also a long-term vision for building stability.

-A few years later, Poliavich moved with his wife Yulia Poliavich to the Republic of Moldova, and returning to Europe, the couple faced a dilemma that seemed everyday but in reality was strategic.
+A few years later, Poliavich moved with his wife, Yulia Poliavich, to the Republic of Moldova, and returning to Europe, the couple faced a dilemma that seemed everyday, but the reality was strategic.

-The leitmotif of risk and courage remains one of the main hallmarks of his style.
-The newspaper, the meeting with his wife, the choice between an apartment and a business, the founding of the company — all these steps are united by a rejection of the obvious and a readiness to turn where the result is not guaranteed.
-And it was precisely this, as colleagues of his have noted, that made him not just an entrepreneur, but a leader who inspires others.
+The motif of risk and courage remains one of the main hallmarks of his style.
+The newspaper, the meeting with his wife, the choice between an apartment and a business, the founding of the company — all these steps are united by a rejection of the obvious and a readiness to turn towards an existence where results are not guaranteed.
+And, it was precisely this, as colleagues of his have noted, that made him more than an entrepreneur, but also a leader who inspires others.

 Uri Poliavich: Leadership and Innovative Vision

-After lunch, meetings go quieter: coffee cooling on the table, behavioral funnel graphs on the screen, notes on recommendation models nearby.
-At this hour it is easiest to talk about the future, , and hardest to simplify it.
-Uri Poliavich willingly argues with trendy words, though he uses them himself; more precisely, he breaks down “AI,” “algorithms,” “content” into working operations and only then restores their shine.
+Uri Poliavich willingly argues against relying on buzz words, though he admits to using a few of them himself, such as “AI”, “algorithms”, and “content” in working operations, and only then restores their shine.
 Not the effect of radiance, but the effect of assembly.
 He calls this vision — or rather, testing vision for strength, when an idea endures a table of metrics and the short pause of a team before making a decision…

 And yet leadership is not reduced to technology.
 In conversations with colleagues, another line is heard: Uri knows how to connect strategic vision with genuine care for people.
 As Max Portelli, CFO, noted:

-First — a short round of questions, then an analysis of strengths.
-A decision is made quickly, but without haste.
-Paradoxically, it is precisely in this way that speed does not destroy trust but gathers it.
+We begin the process of leading with a short round of questions, then an analysis of strengths.
+A decision should be made quickly, but with all the facts; it is precisely in this way that speed should not destroy trust, but gather it.

-Innovation for Poliavich is not a campaign and not a slide.
-It is a constant driver of growth that lives in the schedule.
+Innovation for Poliavich is not a campaign, and it is not a slide; it is a constant driver of growth that lives in the schedule.
 Ideas pass through short cycles, through dispute, through experiencing the metric in real time.
 Sometimes a decision is postponed until morning — and this too is part of speed.
-Because in this model of leadership, fast is considered fast only when it remains clear to everyone who walks alongside and to those who will come tomorrow…

 Social Mission and Philanthropy

 In the end, Uri’s social mission appears not as a separate chapter of his biography, but as its mirror reflection.
-The same energy that once led him from a newspaper ad to his first business is now directed toward children, schools, and communities.
-Leadership here continues in another dimension — not in the growth of client numbers, but in the way trust transforms into a shared future that is only just beginning to take shape.
+The same energy that once led him from a newspaper ad to his first business is now directly benefiting children, schools, and communities.
+Leadership here continues in another dimension — not in the growth of client numbers, but in how trust transforms into a shared future that is only just beginning to take shape.

 Identity and the Choice of Path

-A key moment came in his student years, when he had to choose between the conditionally safe known and the entirely unexplored unknown.
+A key moment came in his student years, when he had to choose between the conditional, yet safe ‘known’, and the entirely unexplored, ‘unknown’.
 Friends and colleagues with similar backgrounds often opted for emigration or cautious professional roles.
-Poliavich, however, interpreted his heritage differently.
-For him, the notion of continuity meant that risks should be taken not to preserve the past but to create new opportunities.
+However, Poliavich interpreted his heritage differently; for him, the notion of continuity meant that risks should be taken not to preserve the past but to create new opportunities.

-This personal synthesis explains why his later career often included transitions across geographies and disciplines.
+This personal experience explains why his later career often included expanding across geographies and disciplines.
 He never regarded identity as an obstacle to integration; on the contrary, it was a portable framework.

 Whether negotiating in Central Asia or consulting on emerging markets, he brought with him the ability to mediate, to recognize diversity, and to build trust.
 Each step was an echo of that early choice: to let identity guide but never confine him.